opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### How do I amend my order approval details?
 From the E-commerce Order mini-app:
-* In the Orders tab, tap on the order you want to amend.
+1. In the **Orders** tab, tap on the order you want to amend.
-* Scroll down to the bottom.
+2. Scroll down to the bottom.
-* Tap ‘Amend approval’.
+3. Tap ‘**Amend approval**’.
-* Tap ‘Proceed to amend’.
+4. Tap ‘**Proceed to amend**’.
 The order status will be changed to ‘Pending Submission’.
-* Make changes to the cost centre and/or approving officer.
+5. Make changes to the cost centre and/or approving officer.
-* Tap ‘Send for approval’.
+6. Tap '**Send for approval**'.
 The order status will be changed to ‘Pending Approval’.

 ### Can I change item quantities and delivery addresses on the mini-app?
 You can only change item quantities and delivery addresses in the e-commerce store.

 The changes will be reflected in the mini-app.

 ## 6. Cancel order
 * How do I cancel my order?